tobymao/sqlglot/sqlglot/dataframe/README.md

 # Known Issues

-* Triple joins without a select - If you do a join and then don't specify a select after then you could get optimizer errors.
+* Triple joins without a select - If you do two joins and then don't specify a select after then you could get optimizer errors.
 See example of what can cause this issue:
 ```python
 self.df_employee
 .join(